ananddpatel/js-todolist/Readme.txt

-A simple todo list made using javascript (wihout jQuery) and styled using bootstrap
+A simple todo list made using javascript (wihout jQuery) and styled using bootstrap.